AI-Course-Tutor/AI-Course-Tutor/README.md

 1. Main prompts / Default prompts: All prompts in the `tutor-modes/!default` folder are added before any other prompts.
 It can be used to define the general role of the tutor and limitations of the answers that the model is allowed to give.
 2. Tutor mode-specific / Task-specific prompts: Additional prompts for the respective mode or task are added, e.g. to determine general behavior for a homework task or to provide the tutor with information on the task solution.

-As an example, we included the default prompts of our R-Tutor, as well as the general questions mode and one homework specific mode.
+As an example, we included the default prompts of our R-Tutor, as well as the general questions mode and two homework specific mode.
 These can be used as inspiration to adapt the prompts to your own needs.

-Note: There is currently the following exception to the rule that all prompts are stored in text files:
-The file [public/chat.php](public/chat.php) contains the system prompts for the solution toggle button, that is it will enter a new system prompt into the chat history whenever the toggle button changes.
-These prompts are still specific to R and should probably be replaced with something fitting for your content.
-In future development we will probably move them also into text files so they can be easily adapted.
+Note: In addition to the file-based prompts described here, there are also system prompts for the solution button toggle functionality that are configured in `config/tutor-modes.json` under `solution_button`.
+In order to decide which solution button configuration to use for a chat, the `tutor_mode_value` of a chat is tested whether it starts with `tutor_mode_value_starts_with`, and then the respective configuration is used (enabled: true, show solution button, or false, do not show solution button; if enabled the respective system prompts are used whenever the solution button toggle state changes with a new user message).

 ### Organization of Prompts
 The prompts are defined in the [tutor-modes](tutor-modes) folder.
 A folder is created for each session or tutor mode.
 Within this folder, another folder is created for each task.
 Within the task folder, there can be multiple prompt files that are *always* named as `[order_of_execution]_[assistant/system].txt`, such as `1_assistant.txt`, `2_system.txt`, and `3_system.txt`